Woking Crematorium: History

-It was both secluded yet readily accessible, as a train-service, suitable for the conveyance of the dead, already ran between London Waterloo Station and Woking.
+It was both secluded yet readily accessible, as the London Necropolis Railway, suitable for the conveyance of the dead, already ran between London Waterloo Station and Woking.
 The cremator was constructed by Professor Paolo Gorini of Lodi, Italy.
-It was not initially enclosed in a building but stood free in the crematorium grounds.
+It was not initially enclosed in a building but stood in the open air in the crematorium grounds.

 The new crematorium was first tested on 17 March 1879, when the body of a horse was cremated.
-The inhabitants of Woking showed strong antipathy to the crematorium and appealed to the Home Secretary, Sir Richard Cross, to prohibit the use of the building.
-Only after cremation had been declared legal in February 1884 during Dr. William Price's trial, could the Woking facility begin to operate.
+The inhabitants of Woking showed strong antipathy to the crematorium and some appealed to the Home Secretary, Sir Richard Cross, to prohibit the use of the facility.
+The Woking cremator could not be used for human remains until after cremation was declared to be lawful in February 1884, as the result of the trial of Dr. William Price.

 On 26 March 1885, the first official cremation in the UK took place in Woking.
 The deceased was Mrs Jeannette C. Pickersgill, whom The Times described as "a well-known figure in literary and scientific circles".
-By the end of the year, the Cremation Society of Great Britain had overseen two more cremations, a total of 3 out of 597,357 deaths in the UK that year.
+By the end of the year, the Cremation Society of England had overseen two more cremations, a total of three out of 597,357 deaths in Great Britain and Ireland that year.

 In 1886 ten bodies were cremated at Woking Crematorium.
 During 1888, in which 28 cremations took place, the Cremation Society planned to provide a chapel, waiting-rooms and other amenities there.
 The subscription list was headed by the Dukes of Bedford and Westminster.
 The Duke of Bedford later donated money to complete the buildings and to purchase ground adjacent to the property.
 The buildings were designed by an ecclesiastical architect in the character of English thirteenth-century Gothic.
 The churchlike appearance was intended to make the building look reassuring to the public at a time when cremation was an alien custom.
 The chapel was available for use in January 1891.